stoyicker/espresso-onautoscrolledtoview/README.md

 examples.

 ### Compatibility
 This library requires API 17.
-It is also implicitly compatible with both LTR and RTL layouts.
+It is implicitly __compatible with both LTR and RTL layouts, as well as any type of view__.

 ## Versioning
 Stable versions of this tool follow espresso-core's versioning.
 Therefore, every released version is